Smart Industrial Automation Guide: Explore Basics, Benefits, and Modern Insights

 Data ProcessingSystems analyze information

-Decision MakingAI or algorithms determine actions
+Decision MakingAI determines actions

-ExecutionMachines perform automated tasks
+ExecutionMachines perform tasks

 MonitoringContinuous performance tracking